2021 AFC Divisional playoff game (Buffalo–Kansas City): Background

-The Chiefs finished the regular season with a 12–5 record to clinch the #2 seed of the American Football Conference (AFC).
-The Bills obtained a 11–6 record and were the AFC's #3 seed.
+The Chiefs finished the regular season with a 12–5 record to clinch their sixth straight AFC West title and the #2 seed of the American Football Conference (AFC).
+The Bills compiled an 11–6 record to win their second consecutive AFC East title and the AFC's #3 seed.
 At the end of the regular season, the Bills had the highest point differential and margin of victory, but lost every game that was within one possession.

 With the emergence of quarterback Patrick Mahomes in 2018, the Chiefs became one of the top teams in the league.
 They hosted the AFC Championship Game over the past three seasons, appeared in the Super Bowl over the past two, and won Super Bowl LIV.
 The Bills had been on the rise since the breakout season of quarterback Josh Allen in 2020 and won consecutive AFC East division titles.
 The two teams met in the previous season's AFC Championship, which the Chiefs won 38–24.
-A regular season rematch followed, in which the Bills defeated the Chiefs 38–20 in a game on Sunday Night Football that was delayed in the middle of the game for an hour thanks to a thunderstorm in the Kansas City area.
+A regular season rematch followed on NBC Sunday Night Football, in which the Bills defeated the Chiefs 38–20.

-The day before the game, the top-seeded Tennessee Titans were defeated in the Divisional Round by the fourth-seeded Cincinnati Bengals, guaranteeing the winner of the Buffalo–Kansas City matchup would host the AFC Championship.
+The day before the game, the top-seeded Tennessee Titans were defeated in the divisional round by the fourth-seeded Cincinnati Bengals, guaranteeing the winner of the Buffalo–Kansas City matchup would host the AFC Championship.
 A Chiefs victory would make them the first NFL team to host four consecutive conference championships, while the Bills would host the AFC Championship for the first time since 1993 if they won.